 It can be disastrous for a business when a key person becomes disabled or dies.
 Significant amounts of time and money can go into replacing a key person in a business of any size.
 In a small business, a key person who makes crucial contributions may be irreplaceable.

-A knowledgeable agent at Integrity Insurance Services in San Diego, California will be happy to advise you on key person insurance.
+A knowledgeable agent at Integrity Commercial Insurance Services in Murrieta, California will be happy to advise you on key person insurance.
 Consider the following in determining if a key person policy should be included in your business insurance package.

 Who Is a Key Person?

 A key person is a business owner, partner, or employee whose contributions are essential to the business.
 This could be a top salesperson, a deal maker, or someone with knowledge or skills the loss of which would greatly affect the business.
 Insurance companies do not consider just any employee as a key person.

 How Will a Key Person Policy Protect Your Business?